-AUTHO RIZATION TO R ELEASE INFORMATION
+AUTHORIZATION TO RELEASE INFORMATION

 TO WHOM IT MAY CONCERN:

-the School District.
-I ack necessary to protect the safety a hereby expressly and voluntarily investigation of my past employm of any and all information of a cojustice information as defined School District and its agents.
-It use any lawful method of investnecessary. knowledge that and welfare of t give thenent, education, onfidential or print in Section 44 understand that he children in theSchool District the right to and activities.
-I specifically autivileged nature, including con-5-103(3), MCA, to the staff of theSchool District re- my background is School District. o make a thorough horize the release fidential crimina f theserves the right to
+I, School District.
+I act necessary to protect the safety a hereby expressly and voluntarily investigation of my past employm of any and all information of a cojustice information as defined School District and its agents.
+It use any lawful method of investnecessary. and welfare of t give the nent, education onfidential or pr in Section 44 understand that the children in theSchool District the right to and activities.
+I specifically authivileged nature, including confictions, MCA, to the staff of the School District res School District. make a thorough orize the release dential crimina theerves the right to

-or person furnishing information tany liability for damage which manage to the provisions of Title to the District ar nay result from 44, Chapter 5, I any dissemination of the information of the informa orized above, from

-This document is effective e unui revoked in whiting by me.
+I hereby release the School District and any organization, company, institution or person furnishing information to the District and its agents as expressly authorized above, from any liability for damage which may result from any dissemination of the information requested subject to the provisions of Title 44, Chapter 5, Part 3, MCA.
+This document is effective until revoked in writing by me.

 SIGNATURE DATE

 Print Full Name:

 Print Full Address:

 City: State: Zip:

 Birth Date: Social Security Number:

-STATE OF MONTANA County of) : ss.)
+STATE OF MONTANA) : ss.

+County of)

-On this day of , 200, before me, a notary public of the
+On this day of State of Montana, personally app be the person named in the foreg executed the same as eared oing Release, a , 200, before me, a ne otary public of the , known to me to

-mentioned.
+mentioned. ree act and deed, for the uses and

 IN WITNESS WHEREOF, I have hereunto set my hand and affixed my notarial seal the day and year in this certificate first above written.